devonzara/bouncer/readme.md

 $user->allow('ban-users');
 ```

-### Restricting an ability to a model
+### Restricting an permission to a model

-Sometimes you might want to restrict an ability to a specific model type.
+Sometimes you might want to restrict an permission to a specific model type.
 Simply pass the model name as a second argument:

 ```php
 Bouncer::allow($user)->to('edit', Post::class);
 ```

-If you want to restrict the ability to a specific model instance, pass in the actual model instead:
+If you want to restrict the permission to a specific model instance, pass in the actual model instead:

 ```php
 Bouncer::allow($user)->to('edit', $post);